 Upon visiting the tree, Robert Mohlenbrock, a professor of botany at Southern Illinois University at Carbondale, thought “that any organism that lived longer than the norm had to have optimal conditions going for it … that would mean moderate temperatures, shelter from extreme weather, and plenty of moisture and nutrients.”
 He was wrong.
 Methuselah lives in a nasty place - for a tree.
 There are just patches of soil at the tree’s extreme elevation and fierce winds blow.
 The Bristlecone Pine is perfectly adapted to the semi-arid boreal climate in which it lives.

-Methuselah is now the 2nd oldest tree in the world after the recent discovery of a small Norway Spruce in the Swedish arctic that has been proven to be roughly 9500 years old, it is endearingly referred to as Old Tjikko.
+Methuselah is now the second-oldest tree in the world after the recent discovery of a small Norway Spruce in the Swedish arctic that has been proven to be roughly 9500 years old, it is endearingly referred to as Old Tjikko.

 Know Before You Go

-This park is 11,000 feet above sea level.
+The Ancient Bristlecone National Forest is at high elevations.
+The visitor center and Schulman Grove (where Methuselah is located) is between 9,500 and 9,800 feet above sea level.
+The Patriarch Grove, 13 miles farther down a dirt road, is above 11,000 feet above sea level.
 Take your time on the trails as even fit people may feel dizzy and out of breath at such altitudes.